Asabeneh/30-Days-Of-Python/readme.md

 ## Welcome

 **Congratulations** for deciding to participate in a _30 days of Python_ programming challenge .
-In this challenge you will learn everything you need to be a python programmer and the whole concepts of programming.
+In this challenge you will learn everything you need to be a python programmer and the whole concept of programming.
 In the end of the challenge you will get a _30DaysOfPython_ programming challenge certificate.

 [Join the telegram channel to get help](https://t.me/ThirtyDaysOfPython)

 ## Introduction

 Python is a high-level programming language for general-purpose programming.
-It is an open source.
+It is open source.
 This 30 days python challenge will help you learn the latest version of Python, Python 3 step by step.
-The topics are broken down into 30 days, where each days contains several topics with easy-to-understand explanations, real-world examples and many hands on exercises.
+The topics are broken down into 30 days, where each day contains several topics with easy-to-understand explanations, real-world examples and many hands on exercises.

 This challenge is designed for beginners and professionals who want to learn python programming language.

 ## Why Python ?

 It is a programming language which is very close to human language and because of that it is easy to learn and easy to use.
-Python used in varies industries including Google.
+Python is used by various industries and companies (including Google).
 It has been used to develop web applications, desktop applications, system adminstration, and machine learning libraries.
 Python is highly embraced language in the data science and machine learning community.
 I hope this is enough to convince you to start learning python.
 Python is eating the world and you are killing it before it eats you.

 ## Environment Setup

 ### Installing Python

-To run python script you need to install python.
+To run a python script you need to install python.
 Let's [download](https://www.python.org/) python.
 If your are a windows user.
 Click the button encircled in red.

 [![installing on Windows](./images/installing_on_windows.png)](https://www.python.org/)